files-community/Website/src/routes/docs/contributing/translating/+page.md

 ## Proofreading

-If you translate Files on a regular basis and would like to have access to proofread your language, please start a discussion on Crowdin and we'll review your request at the earliest convenience.
+Proofreading and approving strings is done by active community members, if you would like to proofread your language, please start a discussion on Crowdin, and we'll review your request at the earliest convenience.

 ## Screenshots